microsoft/promptflow-rag-project-template/README.md

 > NOTE: Our convention is that variables from keyvault have a (-), but from a `.env` has a (_) like `OPENAI-API-BASE` vs. `OPENAI_API_BASE`
 4) cd to the `preprocessing/` folder and start running the preprocessing notebooks to create a new vector database index if you haven't done so already.
 5) Create connections for ACS, AOAI, etc by running python code in `connections/` directory.
-6) Go to `rag-copilot` directory, open flow.dag.yaml visually, then choose the connections that you have created in any specific nodes that are complaining with a warning.
+6) Go to `rag-<vector-search>` directory, open flow.dag.yaml visually, then choose the connections that you have created in any specific nodes that are complaining with a warning.

+For vector search, you may use azure search, or native vector search capabilities of cosmosdb offerings such as postgres.
+Currently, we included complete flows for azure-search (previously azure cognitive search), cosmosdb mongodbvcore, and postgres as shown in rag-azure-search, rag-cosmos-mongo, and rag-cosmos-postgres directories, respectively.

 7) Run or build locally to deploy the app and interact with the bot in your local environment.

 b.
 Steps for batch evaluation in vscode:

-1) Go to rag-copilot directory, open flow.dag.yaml
+1) Go to `rag-<vector-search>` directory, open flow.dag.yaml.
 2) Click batch run
 3) When selecting input source, choose evalset.csv.
 4) Then choose the data mapping on the run yaml file.